 - Gartner’s broadcasting approach does not allow for user commentary, which also means that subscribers cannot read what other subscribers are thinking about the research areas.
 Most articles published today on the web (particularly true technology articles) allow comments.
 However, the communication in Gartner’s articles is a one-way affair.

 Because much of Gartner’s advice to clients is not in a published form, only those with the budgets get to learn what Gartner analysts “really think.”

 The Dimensions of Gartner’s Bias

 Because they are so numerous, it is difficult to keep track of all of the dimensions of Gartner’s bias.
 For this reason, we created a graphic that lays out how Gartner’s bias impacts their output.

 The Brightwork Graphic of Gartner’s Biases

-All of the Gartner reports that I have read are well written, and much like The Economist, they keep a consistent tone and writing style despite the fact that a report could have been written by any one of Gartner’s analysts.
-The way to ensure this consistency is primarily to have good internal training for analysts and to make sure that a group of internal copyeditors go through all the reports written by the analysts.
-While the writing is consistent, reports from category to category and area to area vary a great deal in terms of their thoroughness and content.
+All of the Gartner reports that I have read are well written, and much like The Economist, they keep a consistent tone and writing style even though a report could have been written by any one of Gartner’s analysts.
+The way to ensure this consistency is primarily to have good internal training for analysts and make sure that a group of internal copyeditors go through all the analysts’ reports.
+While the writing is consistent, reports from category to category and area to area vary greatly in terms of their thoroughness and content.
 For instance, within the topic of Magic Quadrants, there is great variability in the amount of text dedicated to vendors based upon the particular Magic Quadrant in question.
 Secondly, some Magic Quadrant reports will quote survey results, while other Magic Quadrant reports will not.